andrewconnell/TrainingContent/Teams/05 Microsoft Teams apps - Advanced Techniques/Lab.md

 1. Press **F5** to re-build the app package and start the debugger.

-1. Re-sideload the app.
-Since the **manifest.json** file has been updated, the bot must be re-sideloaded to the Microsoft Teams application.
+1. Re-upload the app.
+Since the **manifest.json** file has been updated, the bot must be re-uploaded to the Microsoft Teams application.

 ### Invoke the compose extension